dseckin/redis_key_check/readme.txt

   uses the SCAN method so that it can be used with huge databases

 cargo run --diff
- Check the previously written keys against the current ones and Write the new ones and the deleted ones to a new file
+ Check the previously written keys against the current ones.
+ At the end, write the new ones as well as the deleted ones to a new file